ych133/ych133.github.io/_pages/about.md

 Latest News
 ======
+* Serving as Senior Area Chair for NeurIPS 2025 and ACM MM 2025.
+(Feb.
+2025).
 * Invited talk at [ICLR 2025 Workshop on Scalable Optimization for Efficient and Adaptive Foundation Models](https://scope-workshop.github.io/) (Dec.
 2022) <br>
 * Our papers DecodingTrust is awarded **Best Scientific Cybersecurity Paper** of 2024 by the National Security Agency and EnlightenGAN is awarded **IEEE SPS Young Author Best Paper Award** (Dec.
 2022) <br>
 * Serving as Action Editor for Transactions on Machine Learning Research (TMLR), and Area Chair for IJCAI 2025 and ACL 2025.
 (Nov.
 2024).
-* Serving as Senior Area Chair ICML 2025, Area Chair for CVPR 2025, NAACL 2025, and ICLR 2025 (Oct.
-2024).
-* Our paper DecodingTrust is awarded the 2024 Cybersecurity Best Paper Award (Sep.
+* Serving as Action Editor for Transactions on Machine Learning Research (TMLR), and Area Chair for IJCAI 2025 and ACL 2025.
+(Nov.
+2024).* Our paper DecodingTrust is awarded the 2024 Cybersecurity Best Paper Award (Sep.
 2024).
 * I organized the [Efficient Natural Language and Speech Processing Workshop](https://neurips2024-enlsp.github.io/) at NeurIPS 2024.
 Please consider submitting your work to the workshop (Jul.
 2024) <br>
 * Invited talk at [TTIC Summer Workshop on Multimodal Artificial Intelligence](https://sites.google.com/view/multimodal-ai-ttic-2024/home) (June 2024).
 * Serving as Senior Area Chair for NeurIPS 2024, and Area Chair for EMNLP 2024 (Apr.
 2024).